toehmler/nunet/README.md

 8. Set `path_to_data`  in `config.ini`  to be the full path to the downloaded dataset.

 ## Quick Start

+* Generate predictions using pre trained models
+* Train and test a new model
+* Train a new model
+* Test a model

+The project relies on the values in `config.ini` to operate properly.
+Updating these values will change which model is being trained, tested or used for predictions.
+Additional parameters for training can be found here as well (batch size, validation split, etc.).
+See [Configuration Options](#Configuration Options) for a more detailed explanation of each option.

+To perform the entire pipeline on a new model from scratch (compile, train and test), perform the following steps:

+1. Make sure `path_to_data` in `config.ini` is set as the full path to the data
+2. Set `model_name` and `version_no` in `config.ini` to be the name and version number that new model willbe saved as.
+(Keeping the default will load a pre-trained model)
+3. Update any of the training and testing options as needed
+4. Run the pipeline using these options by simply running `make`.

+This will compile a new model and save a summary and its architecture in a new directory in `models/` under the name and version number given in the configuration file.
+The model will be trained and the results of the testing script will be saved as `.csv` in this directory.

+### Configuration Options

+**General**
+* `path_to_data` : Path to dataset in full, assumes patient directories have been renamed in the format `pat{x}`.
+* `image_out_path` : Path to save prediction images in full.

+**Model**
+* `name` : Name of the current model being trained, tested or used for predictions.
+* `ver` : The version number of the current model being trained, tested, or used for predictions If a model of a given name and version already exists when training, that model is loaded, otherwise a new model is compiled.

 * Explanation of how to train
 * Explanation of how to test
 * Explanation how to test pre-trained models